Plex Server Rock-on

 Plex Shares

-• Config Storage - minimum 20 GB
+• Config Storage: should be a minimum 20 GB for larger libraries

 ../../_images/plex_shares.png